-Investing in our common stock involves a high degree of risk.
+We face a variety of risks and uncertainties in our business and investing in our common stock involves a high degree of risk.
 You should carefully consider the risks and uncertainties described below together with all of the other information contained in this Annual Report on Form 10-K, including our consolidated financial statements and the related notes appearing elsewhere in this Annual Report on Form 10-K, before deciding to invest in our common stock.
+Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also become important factors that affect our business.
 If any of the following risks actually occur, our business, prospects, operating results and financial condition could suffer materially.
 In such event, the trading price of our common stock could decline and you might lose all or part of your investment.